List of DC Comics imprints: Absolute Universe

-All-Star
+All Star

-All-Star, or All-Star DC, was a DC imprint that allowed big name creators to make "out-of-continuity" stories of DC major characters.
-All-Star was DC's answer to Marvel's Ultimate imprint.
+All Star, or All Star DC, was a DC imprint that allowed big name creators to make "out-of-continuity" stories of DC major characters.
+All Star was DC's answer to Marvel's Ultimate imprint.
 The original purposes of the line was to have stories featuring the characters in their "most identifiable versions as seen by the world outside of comics", but based on the creators recruited, the purpose shifted to the creators' vision.

 Only two out of the four planned miniseries made it to print.
 All-Star Superman was considered a landmark series for the Superman character and the creators.
 The other title, All Star Batman & Robin, the Boy Wonder, was never finished (the last two issues remain unpublished to this day), but created a lot of discussions.
 The title is expected to get new branding as Dark Knight, if and when it resumes.
-Due to scheduling issues of the creative team, the status of writer Geoff Johns and artist J.G.
-Jones' All Star Batgirl by November 2008 was on indefinite hold.
+Due to scheduling issues of the creative team, the status of writer Geoff Johns and artist J. G. Jones' All Star Batgirl by November 2008 was on indefinite hold.
 Adam Hughes was working on the All Star Wonder Woman book with some pages completed by November 2008.

-In November 2006, All-Star DC was launched with All-Star Superman and ran 12 issues.
+All Star DC imprint was launched in September 2005 with All Star Batman & Robin, the Boy Wonder.

-A direct-to-video animated movie was made based on All-Star Superman by Warner Home Video and released on February 22, 2011.
+A direct-to-video animated film was made based on All-Star Superman by Warner Home Video and released in February 2011.